How to Choose a Criminal Defense LawyerJune 12, 2022

-Palantir is the touted commercial front-runner for the lucrative five-year £360 million open procurement contract to be awarded in November 2022, with an option to extend the contract for a further two years to oversee data received from thousands of NHS patients.
+Palantir is the touted commercial front-runner for the lucrative five-year £360 million open procurement contract to be awarded in November 2022, with an option to extend the contract for a further two years.

-However, it would appear Palantir is not the ethical front-runner many would desire to associate with the NHS evidenced by instance, the disdain for the company’s co-founder Peter Thiel’s support of former US President Donald Trump’s ideals.
+However, it would appear Palantir is not the ethical front-runner many would desire to associate with the NHS, evidenced by, for instance, the disdain for the company’s co-founder Peter Thiel’s support of former US President Donald Trump’s ideals.
 Also, it is alleged that Palantir was involved with the Trump Administration’s US Immigration and Customs Enforcement (ICE) controversial detainment of Mexicans along the US – Mexican border by building software systems to help manage those detainments.